avnet-iotconnect/iotc-python-lite-snap-examples/boards/asus-tinker3n/README.md

 ## Known quirks
 - Install `snapd` (and `apparmor` on Debian/armhf), then reboot before installing snaps.
 - If the IOTCONNECT socket path differs, set `IOTC_SOCKET=/var/snap/iotconnect/common/iotc.sock`.
-- GPIO/UART overlays may be disabled by default; enable as needed.

 ## Quick test
 ```bash